 Fortunately for those who suffer from tinnitus as a symptom of hearing loss, the implementation of hearing aids is one way that the negative symptoms of tinnitus can be reduced or even eradicated (though most people will continue to live with the condition to some degree).
 A tinnitus exam can help to determine what your tinnitus is caused by and how to treat it if it is caused by hearing loss.
 The use of a hearing device is common among American people, with more than ten million people across the country using a hearing aid on a regular basis.
 Hearing aids can be prescribed after a hearing evaluation with an experienced ENT, and can provide a considerable amount of hearing back for many patients as well as ridding or reducing the affects of tinnitus.
 There are many benefits to choosing to wear a hearing aid, but hearing aids must be well taken care of and it is likely that you will continue to need your hearing evaluated on a regular basis in order to keep track of any progressive hearing loss, as well as to adjust the strength of your hearing aids.

-it is important to schedule an appointment with your ENT if you are concerned about the function of your ears.
+From a hearing evaluation to a tinnitus exam it is important to schedule an appointment with your ENT if you are concerned about the function of your ears.
 A tinnitus exam or even a regular exam can be incredibly helpful in treating your hearing condition.